Albemarle Co. (NYSE:ALB) Shares Sold by Renaissance Investment Group LLC

-Renaissance Investment Group LLC lowered its position in shares of Albemarle Co.
-(NYSE:ALB – Free Report) by 29.7% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Renaissance Investment Group LLC lessened its stake in Albemarle Co.
+(NYSE:ALB – Free Report) by 29.7% in the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
 The fund owned 1,799 shares of the specialty chemicals company’s stock after selling 760 shares during the quarter.
-Renaissance Investment Group LLC’s holdings in Albemarle were worth $260,000 as of its most recent SEC filing.
+Renaissance Investment Group LLC’s holdings in Albemarle were worth $260,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors have also recently made changes to their positions in the stock.
-CENTRAL TRUST Co increased its holdings in shares of Albemarle by 3.4% in the third quarter.
-CENTRAL TRUST Co now owns 1,149 shares of the specialty chemicals company’s stock valued at $304,000 after purchasing an additional 38 shares during the last quarter.
-Covestor Ltd increased its holdings in shares of Albemarle by 51.2% in the first quarter.
-Covestor Ltd now owns 130 shares of the specialty chemicals company’s stock valued at $29,000 after purchasing an additional 44 shares during the last quarter.
-McIlrath & Eck LLC increased its holdings in shares of Albemarle by 39.0% in the fourth quarter.
-McIlrath & Eck LLC now owns 164 shares of the specialty chemicals company’s stock valued at $36,000 after purchasing an additional 46 shares during the last quarter.
-Thrivent Financial for Lutherans increased its holdings in shares of Albemarle by 1.0% in the third quarter.
-Thrivent Financial for Lutherans now owns 5,212 shares of the specialty chemicals company’s stock valued at $1,378,000 after purchasing an additional 50 shares during the last quarter.
+Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
+CENTRAL TRUST Co grew its position in Albemarle by 3.4% in the third quarter.
+CENTRAL TRUST Co now owns 1,149 shares of the specialty chemicals company’s stock worth $304,000 after acquiring an additional 38 shares during the period.
+Covestor Ltd grew its position in Albemarle by 51.2% in the first quarter.
+Covestor Ltd now owns 130 shares of the specialty chemicals company’s stock worth $29,000 after acquiring an additional 44 shares during the period.
+McIlrath & Eck LLC grew its position in Albemarle by 39.0% in the fourth quarter.
+McIlrath & Eck LLC now owns 164 shares of the specialty chemicals company’s stock worth $36,000 after acquiring an additional 46 shares during the period.
+Thrivent Financial for Lutherans grew its position in Albemarle by 1.0% in the third quarter.
+Thrivent Financial for Lutherans now owns 5,212 shares of the specialty chemicals company’s stock worth $1,378,000 after acquiring an additional 50 shares during the period.
 Finally, Centaurus Financial Inc. grew its position in Albemarle by 3.4% in the first quarter.
 Centaurus Financial Inc. now owns 1,593 shares of the specialty chemicals company’s stock worth $352,000 after acquiring an additional 52 shares during the period.
 Institutional investors and hedge funds own 84.71% of the company’s stock.

 Albemarle Stock Performance